jmooli/progenoid/README.md

 # 🚀 Future Work<br/>

 This project is continually evolving.
-Here's what's on the roadmap:
+Here's what's on the roadmap:<br/>

 ## Game Mechanics:<br/>

-## Winning Conditions: Implement logic to determine when a player has successfully completed a level.
+## Winning Conditions:
+Implement logic to determine when a player has successfully completed a level.<br/>
-Losing Conditions: Define scenarios where the player loses a life or the game, such as the ball falling below the paddle.
+Losing Conditions: Define scenarios where the player loses a life or the game, such as the ball falling below the paddle.<br/>

 ## User Interface:<br/>

-## Score Tracking: Introduce a scoring system that rewards players for breaking blocks.
+## Score Tracking:
+Introduce a scoring system that rewards players for breaking blocks.<br/>

+## Lives System:
-Lives System: Allow players multiple attempts before the game is over.
+Allow players multiple attempts before the game is over.<br/>

+## Menus:
-Menus: Create start, pause, and game over menus for better navigation.
+Create start, pause, and game over menus for better navigation.<br/>

-Level Editor:<br/>
+## Level Editor:<br/>

-## Develop a graphical level editor to simplify the creation and modification of game levels.
+Develop a graphical level editor to simplify the creation and modification of game levels.<br/>

 ## Enhanced Graphics and Audio:

-Add particle effects, animations, and sound effects to enrich the gaming experience.
+Add particle effects, animations, and sound effects to enrich the gaming experience.<br/>

-##P ower-Ups:
+## Power-Ups:

-Introduce power-ups that drop from destroyed blocks, providing temporary abilities like paddle expansion or multi-ball.
+Introduce power-ups that drop from destroyed blocks, providing temporary abilities like paddle expansion or multi-ball.<br/>

 ## Responsive Design:<br/>

-Optimize the game for different screen resolutions and aspect ratios.
+Optimize the game for different screen resolutions and aspect ratios.<br/>